 Real-time geofenced alerts can enable you to take timely action.

-Fleet managers can use geofencing to supervise the performance of their fleet vehicles and how it ties into the bottom line of your company.
+Fleet managers can use geofencing in fleet management to supervise the performance of their fleet vehicles and how it ties into the bottom line of your company.

 GPS tracking and geofencing can provide valuable data and insights: the average time duration it takes vehicles to get from point A to point B, turnaround times (TAT), operational cost, fuel expenditures, etc.